pavsingh7/Recommender-Systems/README.md

 - Collaborative Filtering Recommenders: These systems take into account the preferences of multiple users when making recommendations.
 For example, if two users have both purchased a number of mystery novels and a number of science fiction books, a collaborative filtering recommender might recommend a science fiction book to one user and a mystery novel to the other user.

 - Hybrid Recommenders: These systems use a combination of content-based and collaborative filtering techniques to make recommendations.

+There are several other types which are'n't discussed in great detail here.

+***
+## Notebooks

+1. Introduction to Recommender Systems (RecSys in Python)